FIFO, LIFO, or HIFO - which accounting method is the best for cryptocurrency?

 . how cryptocurrency is taxed

 The IRS considers cryptocurrency a form of property.
-When you sell cryptocurrency, you’ll be subject to capital gains tax, which is calculated through the following formula.
+When you sell or otherwise dispose of cryptocurrency, your gains will be subject to capital gains tax.

-This is a trick question.
-Depending on the accounting method James chooses, he will either be selling the tokens he purchased for $20,000 or the tokens he purchased for $50,000.
+Depending on the accounting method James chooses, he will either be selling the BTC he purchased for $20,000 or the BTC he purchased for $50,000.

 While your situation may not be exactly the same as James’s, it’s possible the accounting method you choose can